Back to BlogGuides

 You don't configure any of this manually.
 It's built into the article output.
 Read more about implementation in our schema markup guide.

-Select your target CMS — WordPress, Shopify, Webflow, or Ghost — and hit publish.
+Select your target CMS — WordPress, Shopify, Webflow, or Ghost — and send the reviewed draft into the publishing workflow.

 Everything transfers: